LMilfont/WexGateway/README.md

 * Allows conversion of individual purchase transaction amount from US-Dollars to foreign currencies
 * Gets foreign currencies exchange rate from official "Fiscal-Data-Treasury" web service

+# Usage of REST API

+The app listens for purchase transactions on http://localhost:8080/purchase entrypoint.

 # Stored Data

 * Description